tillbiskup/labinform-eln/docs/index.rst

 ===========================

 Welcome!
-This is the documentation for the LabInform ELN component, the electronic lab(oratory) notebook (ELN) that is part of the `LabInform <https://www.labinform.de/>`_ laboratory information and management system (LIMS).
+This is the documentation for the LabInform ELN component, the **electronic laboratory notebook (ELN)** that is part of the `LabInform laboratory information and management system <https://www.labinform.de/>`_ (LIMS).

 Why yet another open-source ELN?
-Don't we have enough already?
+Aren't there enough already?
 We are pretty certain that the LabInform ELN comes with some :ref:`unique features <sec-features>`, and we look back at already ten years of successful operation, though mostly restricted to a single lab but different people (and installations).

 .. important::
     A demo of the LabInform ELN can be accessed online: `<https://eln.labinform.de/>`_